 Simeon was a temple priest who entertained the rituals performed by Mary after Jesus was born.
 Luke says that it was revealed to Simeon by the Holy Spirit that Simeon would not die before he had seen the Messiah.

 Devout Jews of the time were expecting a Messiah (“Christ” in Greek).
-Keep in mind that over 300 years had passed since the last of the Old Testament prophets who foretold the Messiah.
+Keep in mind that more than 300 years had passed since the last of the Old Testament prophets who foretold the Messiah.
 Simeon knew this baby was the One because the Holy Spirit had spoken to him!

-Never mind that social media was late to arrive in First Century Galilee and CNN had not yet been picked up in Jerusalem at that time.
-I wonder: would you believe accounts of miracles if they were reported in India?
+Never mind that social media was late to arrive in First Century Galilee and CNN had not yet been picked up Jerusalem at that time.
+I wonder, though, even if social media and CNN existed, would you believe accounts of miracles if they were reported in India?
 Mexico?
 Montana?
-Would you have even give it a second thought if some fishermen, homeless persons or prostitutes claimed to be healed?
+Would you have even give it a second thought if some fishermen, homeless people, or prostitutes claimed to be healed?

-Of course, this question begs another question: Isn’t the Bible a historical account?
-The “books” of the New Testament are written like historical accounts, especially the Gospels and the Book of Acts, but what about the letters?
+Of course, this question begs another question: Is the Bible an historical account?
+The “books” of the New Testament are written like historical accounts, especially the Gospels and the Book of Acts.
+The epistles (letters) also have historical significance.

-The Christ child, Simeon is recorded as saying to Mary, was “destined to cause the falling and rising of many in Israel”, and that certainly is what happened.
-Jesus, who only lived a short 30 some years, caused quite a stir, and the stir even continues today, almost two millennia later.
+Simeon is recorded as saying to Mary that the Christ child was “destined to cause the falling and rising of many in Israel”.
+Isn’t that what happened with Jesus, who only lived a short 30 some years?
+He caused quite a stir, and the stir even continues today, almost two millennia later.